Winter semester 2020/2021

 - C. Kittel, "Introduction to Solid State Physics", Wiley

-- N. W. Ashcroft/N. D. Mermin, "Solid state physics", Holt, Rinehart and Winston
+- N. W. Ashcroft and N. D. Mermin, "Solid state physics", Holt, Rinehart and Winston

 - Hans Lüth: "Solid surfaces, interfaces and thin films", Springer